AlexMunoz905/pwd/README.md

 # pwd
+*How to install:*
+1. Open terminal or command prompt(cmd)
+2. Cd to directory of file.
+EX: 'cd desktop' Replace desktop where your shell file is.

-*What you do is in terminal or cmd do 'chmod +x ' than drag the file in after space. ex: chmod +x /Users/alexmunoz/Desktop/Code/shell/pwd.sh
+3. In terminal / cmd do 'chmod +x ' Than drag file in.
+EX: 'chmod +x /Users/alexmunoz/Desktop/pwd.sh'
-Than to run cd in to the folder so for me it would be 'cd desktop/code/shell' Than do ./pwd.sh*
+4. Than do './pwd.sh'